SummaryRead the full fact sheet

-There is no cure for dry eye, but its symptoms can be alleviated.
+There is no cure for dry eye, with treatments options focused on managing symptoms.

 Symptoms of dry eye